dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 	- Then go through all the content and fill in the topic gaps that are up in this vault
 - Check out QNAP
 - Check out how to format properly in .md (markdown) files so that they can be seen the way they look in Obsidian
+- Look into seeing if the --help can be run on commands that have an alias variation made in the shell
+- Look into Symbolic Links more
+- Continue with Network+ modules
+- HackTheBox (will have to adjust NoScript policies as well as with Brave and uBlock)
+		- Search up Unitec as the University
+				Done, WIP, still needing to search up Unitec as the University when I get to that stage
+- Read through the rules for the two Discord servers that Kris shared HackTheBox
+	  TryHackMe
+- Install VirtualBox
+		- Setup a VM of a variant of a Linux distro
+		-
 -

 Randoms:
 - - Look up the F-35 oxygen system cutting out to the pilot